Chammar37/Album-Recommender/README.md

 ## Welcome to Album recomendar web app!

-Utility: Get albums recommendations through an intuitive and flowy user interface.
+Utility: Get album recommendations through an intuitive and flowy user interface.

 Built with springboot backend, model-training fused with spotify-api for recommendations.
 Svelte frontend